rodlaf/BinaryGPUIndex/README.md

 }
 ```

-The response will return the number of vectors inserted, if succesfull.
+The response will return the number of vectors inserted, if succesful.
 The response to the example request above would be

 ```json
 {